enigma-yang/yDB/README.md

 For scalability, we can see yDB scales well from 1-8 threads.
 Scalability test can only be performed using 1-8 threads due to hardware limit.
 Currently Intel processors that support RTM can have at most 4 cores with hyperthreading.
 So the scalability result here is constraint in this scope and may not be true with more than 4 cores.

+To see the overhead of transaction layer, we test the throught of barely storage layer without transaction layer(although the correctness cannot be guaranteed).

 ###REFERENCES

 [1] Wang, Zhaoguo, et al. "Using restricted transactional memory to build a scalable in-memory database."
 Proceedings of the Ninth European Conference on Computer Systems.
 ACM, 2014.